-The Update Strategy Transformation in Informatica is an Active, and Connected transformation.
-This is very useful to update, insert, or delete the records in a target based on source table data.
+The Update Strategy Transformation in Informatica is an Active and Connected transformation.
+It is useful to update, insert, or delete the records in a target based on source table data.
 And the beauty of this transformation is: you can restrict the records from not reaching into the target table.

 And the destination table is:

 Update Strategy Transformation in Informatica Example

 If you compare the Source table with the destination table, there are multiple changes in Email Address and Professional columns.
 In this example, our task is to use the Informatica Update Strategy Transformation to update the changes in the destination table.